Temp Mail Logo

 What this tool does

-DMARC (Domain-based Message Authentication, Reporting, and Conformance) is a DNS-based email authentication protocol that lets domain owners specify what receiving mail servers should do when an email fails SPF or DKIM checks.
-Published as a TXT record at _dmarc.yourdomain.com, a DMARC record defines the policy (none, quarantine, or reject), where to send authentication failure reports, and how strictly the sending domain must match the authenticated domain.
+DMARC (Domain-based Message Authentication, Reporting, and Conformance) is a DNS-based email authentication protocol defined in RFC 7489 that lets domain owners specify what receiving mail servers should do when an email fails SPF or DKIM checks.
+Published as a TXT record at _dmarc.yourdomain.com, a DMARC record defines the policy (none, quarantine, or reject), where to send authentication failure reports, how strictly the sending domain must match the authenticated domain, and how aggressively the policy should be applied during a phased rollout.

-DMARC is the capstone of email authentication.
+DMARC is the capstone of the email authentication stack.
 SPF authorizes which servers are allowed to send on behalf of your domain.
 DKIM cryptographically signs messages so recipients can verify they were not altered in transit.
-DMARC ties these together with alignment requirements -- the domain in the From: header must match the domain authenticated by SPF or DKIM -- and adds a reporting mechanism that shows exactly what is happening to email sent from your domain across the internet.
+DMARC ties these together with alignment requirements, the domain in the From: header must match the domain authenticated by SPF or DKIM, and adds a reporting mechanism that gives you daily visibility into what is happening to email sent from your domain across the internet.

 This analyzer queries your domain's DMARC record in real time using Cloudflare DNS-over-HTTPS and decodes every tag.
-It assesses your policy strength, checks whether aggregate reports are configured (essential for visibility), identifies partial rollout configurations (pct= below 100%), and evaluates alignment settings.
-The result includes plain-English guidance for each tag so you can understand exactly what needs to change and why.
+It assesses your policy strength, checks whether aggregate reports are configured (essential for visibility into authentication failures), identifies partial rollout configurations (pct= below 100%), evaluates alignment modes (adkim= and aspf=), and surfaces less-visible tags like fo= failure options and ri= report interval that most tools ignore.
+Each finding includes plain-English guidance so you know exactly what needs to change and why.

 What this tool analyzes